 Anxiety and Depression

 We are living in chaotic times.
-The World Health Organisation predicted in early 2020 that we should expect a rise in mental health issues, with anxiety and depression extending through our communities, affecting both young and old.
-At the moment many of us are feeling low, and for some that leads to acute anxiety and depression.
+The World Health Organisation predicted a few years ago that we should expect a rise in mental health issues, with anxiety and depression extending through our communities, affecting both young and old.
+It now appears that the legacy of COVID has indeed had that impact on us and our children.
+For many of us, that leads to acute anxiety and depression.

-Signs of depression can include loss of interest in normal activities, social withdrawal, feeling deep sadness, loneliness, hopelessness, guilt, tearfulness, extremes in mood, poor concentration, chronic fatigue, poor sleep, erratic eating, loss of libido, physical aches, and pains, and in really severe cases, paranoia.
-So, ‘pull yourself together’.
-No, it does not work that way.
-When you are anxious of depressed, you cannot just ‘snap’ out of it.
+Signs of depression can include loss of interest in everyday activities, social withdrawal, feeling deep sadness, loneliness, hopelessness, guilt, tearfulness, extremes in mood, poor concentration, chronic fatigue, poor sleep, erratic eating, loss of libido, physical aches, and pains, and in really severe cases, paranoia.
+So, ‘pull yourself together’.... no, that does not work.
+When you are anxious or depressed, you cannot just ‘snap’ out of it.

 There are some steps that you can take today: